The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Instructions:

-- Blend all ingredients in a food processor until smooth
+- Blitz everything in a food processor until smooth

-- Drop small amounts onto a parchment-lined baking sheet
+- Drop tiny bits on a baking sheet

-- Store in the refrigerator for up to 5 days
+- Cool completely; store in fridge for 5 days

 Sweet Potato Chews